lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 git clone https://github.com/ultralytics/yolov5
 ```

-Create a new conda enviroment with python 3.9 or later and install the required packages for Yolo; for that, copy the below in a terminal window then hit ```enter```:
+Create a new conda enviroment with python verstion between 3.9-3.11, and install the required packages for Yolo; for that, copy the below in a terminal window then hit ```enter```:
 ```
 conda create -n yolov5 python=3.9 jupyter notebook conda activate yolov5